ksator/machine_learning_with_HealthBot/README.md

 ```
 ### split randomly the iris data set into a train and a test subset

+To measure the performance of prediction, we will split the dataset into training and test sets.
+The training set refers to data we will learn from.
+The test set is the data we pretend not to know
+We will use the test set to measure the performance of our learning

 X has the data to learn and Y the target
 ```
 >>> X = iris.data
 >>> Y = iris.target
 ```
 split randomly the iris data set into a train and a test subset.
 `test_size` is a float that represent the proportion of the dataset to include in the test split.
+The test size is 50% of the whole dataset.

 ```
 >>> from sklearn.model_selection import train_test_split
 >>> X_train, X_test, y_train, y_test = train_test_split(X, Y, test_size=0.5)